arumugamlab/msamtools/README.md

 ### 1.2.
 Installing using conda <a name="install-conda"></a>

-The easiest way to install **msamtools** and the required dependencies is via conda.
+The easiest way to install **msamtools** and the required dependencies is via conda from the bioconda channel.
 Only versions 1.0.2 and above are available in bioconda.

 ~~~
 conda install -c bioconda msamtools